Monikova/Earth-treasure-vaul/README.md

   - add search functionality;

 14. Show last 3 stones from data base on home view
+15. Add stone partial and render it on search and dashboard

 - fix search path when going from a details/edit page